8 Recruiting Benefits of Day in the Life Videos

 Here is an example of a video produced with a basic producer and a videographer crew.

-Even though I'm partial to the basic crew, sometimes you just need more help.
+Even though a basic crew will often do the trick for small and medium-sized business needs, sometimes you just need more help.
 With an expanded crew, you can expect additional team members like an audio technician, a grip, or a makeup artist to go along with the videographer and the producer.

 An audio technician is brought on board when capturing the sound is crucial to the story.
 In a basic crew, the videographer is also in charge of the audio.
 For the expanded crew, the videographer solely focuses on the images, and the audio technician focuses on the sound.
 When location conditions are less than ideal for sound, I like to include an audio technician to make sure the audio is crystal clear.